metabase/metabase/docs/databases/users-roles-privileges.md

 # Database users, roles, and privileges

-Metabase needs some [minimum database privileges](#minimum-database-privileges) to successfully connect to your database, as well as some additional database privileges for features like [actions](#actions) and [model caching](#model-caching).

-The structure of your database privileges should fit into your [permissions strategy](https://www.metabase.com/learn/permissions/strategy).

-## Organize database privileges with roles

-Database roles can be used to bundle database privileges for different use cases.
-One user can belong to multiple roles and get the total set of privileges across those roles.

 We recommend creating a `metabase` user with the following roles:

-- [`analytics` for read access](#granting-read-access-to-analytics-tables) to any schemas or tables used for analysis.
+- [`analytics` for read access](#minimum-database-privileges) to any schemas or tables used for analysis.
-- Optional [`metabase_actions` for write access](#actions) to tables used for Metabase actions.
+- Optional [`metabase_actions` for write access](#privileges-to-enable-actions) to tables used for Metabase actions.
-- Optional [`metabase_model_caching` for write access](#model-caching) to the schema used for Metabase model caching.
+- Optional [`metabase_model_caching` for write access](#privileges-to-enable-model-caching) to the schema used for Metabase model caching.

 Bundling your privileges into roles based on use cases makes it easier to manage privileges in the future (especially in [multi-tenant situations](#multi-tenant-permissions)).
 For example, you could:

 - Use the same `analytics` role for other BI tools in your [data stack](https://www.metabase.com/learn/databases/data-landscape#data-analysis-layer) that need read-only access to the analytics tables in your database.
 - Revoke the write access for `metabase_model_caching` without affecting the write access for `metabase_actions`.

-## Granting read access to analytics tables

-Most analytics tools will need the same [minimum database privileges](#minimum-database-privileges) to connect and read from analytics tables in your database.

-To organize those minimum privileges, you'll:
+## Minimum database privileges

+In order to view and query your tables in Metabase, you'll have to give Metabase's database user:

+- `CONNECT` to your database.
+- `SELECT` privileges to any schemas or tables that you want to use in Metabase.

+To organize these privileges (and make maintenance easier down the line):

 - Create a database role called `analytics`.
 - Create a database user called `metabase`.